EGGS-Artesvisuales/EGGS-Artesvisuales.github.io/ES/diagrama.md

-  click A1a1a1 "peste-pinturas-infectadas.html#soportes-tradicionales" "Ir a Pinturas Infectadas: soportes tradicionales" click A1a1a2 "peste-pinturas-infectadas.html#soportes-blandos" "Ir a Soportes Blandos" click A1a1b "desplazamiento-pintura.html" "Ir a Desplazamiento de la Pintura" click A1a1b1 "intervenciones-instalaciones.html" "Ir a Intervenciones/Instalaciones" click A1a1b2 "multimedia-video.html" "Ir a Multimedia/Video"
-  click A1a2 "lo-invisible.html" "Ir a Lo Invisible" click A1a2a "pinturas-wifi.html" "Ir a Pinturas Wi-Fi" click A1b "la-tecnologia.html" "Ir a La Tecnología" click A1b1 "la-ia.html" "Ir a La IA" click A1b2 "lo-espacial.html" "Ir a Lo Espacial"
+  click A1a1a1 "peste-pinturas-infectadas.html#soportes-tradicionales" "Ir a Pinturas Infectadas: soportes tradicionales" click A1a1a2 "peste-pinturas-infectadas.html#soportes-blandos" "Ir a Soportes Blandos" click A1a1b "desplazamiento-pintura.html" "Ir a Desplazamiento de la Pintura" click A1a1b1 "espacio-domestico.html" "Ir a Espacio Doméstico" click A1a1b2 "espacio-publico.html" "Ir a Espacio Público" click A1a1b3 "espacio-rural.html" "Ir a Espacio Rural / Natural" click A1a2 "lo-invisible.html" "Ir a Lo Invisible" click A1a2a "pinturas-wifi.html" "Ir a Pinturas Wi‑Fi" click A1b "la-tecnologia.html" "Ir a La Tecnología" click A1b1 "la-ia.html" "Ir a La IA" click A1b2 "lo-espacial.html" "Ir a Lo Espacial"